Ludmilaalc/trabalho-pratico-regressao/README.md

 # 🏡 House Price Prediction - Regression

-This project was developed as a **practical activity** during my Machine Learning studies.
+This project was developed as a **practical activity** during my Machine Learning course, with guidance from the professor.
 The goal is to predict house prices in **King County (Seattle)** using Python and regression models.

 ---